-One of the leading browsers when it comes to safe surfing is the Javelin Incognito browser.
-A fancy design and a near-perfect user interface and design combined with security and privacy makes this browser one of our go-to browsers when it keeping private when surfing the net.
-Not only does it do everything your normal browser could do, but it also offers a VPN (proxy) service, which unfortunately, is a premium service and has a $1.99 a month fee associated with it.
+One of the leading browsers when it comes to safe surfing is the Javelin Incognito Browser.
+A fancy design and a near-perfect user interface combined with security and privacy makes this app one of our go-to browsers when it comes to keeping private on the net.
+Not only does it do everything your normal browser could do, but it also offers a VPN (proxy) service (though you will be charged $1.99 a month for this).

 We like the way things are laid out in this browser: thanks to sidebars on both the left and right hand side, you have quick access to all the operating modes of the apps, the settings, and bookmarks bar.
 Even the optional ad-block function brings a lot to the table.